matter-labs/zksync-lite-docs/docs/userdocs/tutorials.md

 Your first transaction after depositing or funding your account requires a separate action for account activation.
 For more information about account activation, see [Account Activation FAQ](./faq.md#what-is-the-account-activation-fee).

-1. You will be prompted to "Authorize to Sign account activation" and will need to sign the message first to generate your zkSync L2 private key. <br>
+1. You will be prompted to "Authorize to Sign account activation" and need to sign the message first to generate your zkSync L2 private key. <br>

 ![S2.png](https://raw.githubusercontent.com/matter-labs/zksync-docs/master/docs/images/S2.png)